Neugierdsnase/python-inquirer-executor/README.md

 > So, **Inquirer** should ease the process of asking end user **questions**, **parsing**, **validating** answers, managing **hierarchical prompts** and providing **error feedback**.

-This package extends this thought by building classes on top of it to create prompts that will automatically call one or more functions corresponding to user's choice, while keeping you code nice, tidy and readable.
-This is achieved by facilitating the docstring of your functions as user-facing representaion of themselves (which is what docstrings are (kind of) intended to be anyways).
+This package extends this thought by building classes on top of it to create prompts that will automatically call one or more functions corresponding to the user's choice, while keeping your code nice, tidy and readable.
+This is achieved by facilitating the docstring of your functions as user-facing representaion of these functions.

 ## How to use
 ### Installation

 As of right now, the only way to use this is to download it from this GitHub repository.
+You can also manually copy paste this into your project since the whole code is contained in a single file.

-### As a single-choice list
+### Creating a single-choice question (List)
 ```python
 from inquirer_executor import InquirerExecutorList

 question = InquirerExecutorList("Question you want to ask the user?", list_of_functions)
 ```
-The list of functions can be any iterable that is exlusively composed of function types.
-The class will generate the question from the string you privided as the first argument and a list of functions that will be presented to the user as selectable options.
-These options will be represented by the function's corresponding **docstring**.
+The `list_of_functions` can be any iterable that is exlusively composed of function types.
+The class will generate the question from the string you provided as the first argument and a list of functions that will be presented to the user as selectable options.
+These options will be represented by the given function's corresponding **docstring**.

 #### Example